plone/volto/docs/source/upgrade-guide/index.md

 'local' resolve requests (for example `import Something from './Something'`) to 'absolute' resolve requests (like
 `import Something from '@plone/myaddon/Something`).
-This allows the shadow-based customization mechanisms to work consistently with addons and Volto.
+This allows the shadow-based customization mechanisms to work consistently with add-ons and Volto.

-This is not a breaking change and it shouldn't affect any existing code, but by its very nature, a resolver plugin has the potential to introduce unexpected behavior.
+This is not a breaking change, and it shouldn't affect any existing code, but by its very nature, a resolver plugin has the potential to introduce unexpected behavior.
 Just be aware of its existence and take it into consideration if you notice anything strange.